Akara Amarttayakul: Biography

+While back in Thailand during a holiday, he was cast by director Euthana Mukdasanit in Vithi Khonkla in 1991.
 He made his debut feature film leading role in Mae bia (Snake lady), opposite Napakpapha Nakprasitte.
 Next was Saving Private Tootsie, portraying the young captain of a Royal Thai Army unit assigned to rescue some transvestite entertainers from a plane crash on the Myanmar border.

+He was cast in a Thai television drama based on life of Mitr Chaibancha, He co-starred with Tata Young in the TV drama Plai Tien.
 In Jom kha mung wej, he portrayed a policeman who sets out to hunt down a criminal (Chatchai Plengpanich) skilled in black magic.
 The film won several awards in Thailand.
 Also in 2005, he was cast in The King Maker, an Anglo-Thai historical epic adapted from The Legend of Suriyothai story.
 Akara portrayed Pan Bud Sri Thep, the lover of Lady Si Sudachan.

-After undergoing extensive training, he starred in Muay Thai Chaiya, portraying a fierce Muay Thai fighter in the 2007 drama film.
+After undergoing extensive training and martial arts coaching for the role of Piak, a Muay Thai fighter, he starred in the 2007 drama film Muay Thai Chaiya.
+On 15 January 2011, he became the 105th person to imprint their hand and footprints at Landara.

+From 2014 to 2022, Akara spent his time in both Thailand and the United States, where he attempted to try a business.
+After not 8 years of not starring in any film or television series, Akara returned for the 2022 series Bad Guys, which is a Thai adaption of the South Korean series of the same name.